kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 After a few tough years financially and a series of unsuccessful films, a movie studio is looking to update their strategy.
 I analyzed a dataset of over 5000 films with the goal of developing insights on what elements contribute to a successful film.
 This project was developed by Numa Dhamani as part of my mentorship.
 The dataset and prompt were provided by Numa.

-## Investigate the data through exploratory Data Analysis
+## Investigate the data through exploratory data analysis
-Before diving into the analysis, I performed exploratory data analysis to familiarize myself with the variables included in the dataset.
+Before diving into the analysis, I performed exploratory data analysis (EDA) to familiarize myself with the variables included in the dataset.

 The variables can be divided into five categories:
 •	Identifiers